-Computer Engineering Technology TEJ3M1 Grade 11 University/College
+Computer Engineering Technology Grade 11

+TEJ3M1 University/College

+Design, program, and battle robots while learning about computer hardware and electronics.
 This course examines computer systems and control of external devices.
 Students will become familiar with electronic concepts and configuring appropriate hardware and software.
 Students will develop knowledge and skills in electronics, robotics, programming, and networks, and will build systems that use computer programs and interfaces to control and/or respond to external devices.
 Students will develop an awareness of environmental and societal issues related to the use of computers, and will learn about college and university programs leading to careers in computer engineering.
+Prerequisite: None

-Computer Engineering Technology TEJ4M1 Grade 12 University/College
+Computer Engineering Technology Grade 12

+TEJ4M1 University/College

+Design, program, and battle robots while further exploring computer hardware and electronics.
 This course extends students' understanding of computer systems and computer interfacing with external devices.
 Students will assemble computer systems by installing and configuring appropriate hardware and software, and will learn more about fundamental concepts of electronics, robotics, programming, and networks.
 Students will examine environmental and societal issues related to the use of computers, and explore post secondary pathways leading to careers in computer engineering and related fields.